Nag Nag Nag: History

-Jonny Slut told The Guardian in 2005 that "one reason I started the night was that music was becoming more interesting again.
+Jonny Slut told The Times in 2005 that "one reason I started the night was that music was becoming more interesting again.
 It might not entertain 4,000 people at Ministry of Sound, but it certainly entertains my crowd.
 Anyone who thinks club culture is dead should come and see my queue on Wednesday nights."

 The club's name is derived from the song "Nag Nag Nag" by 1970s industrial band Cabaret Voltaire.
 The track is included on a double CD compilation of music that was played at the club, compiled by Jonny Slut, released in 2003.

 Nag Nag Nag closed in May 2008.

 NagNagNag Records and Atomizer

 Jonny Slut and another of the club's DJs, Fil OK, released music on their own label called NagNagNag under the name Atomizer.
-Their debut single was co-produced by The KLF's Jimmy Cauty.
+Their debut single was co-produced by the KLF's Jimmy Cauty.